 Belen Martin-Urcelay, Andreas Krause, Giorgia Ramponi

-ICML '24 Workshop on Models of Human Feedback for AI Alignment
+ICML '24 Workshop on Models of Human Feedback for AI Alignment.
+July 2024

 Online Machine Teaching under Learner's Uncertainty: Gradient Descent Learners of a Quadratic Loss

-Belen Martin-Urcelay, Christopher J. Rozell, Mattieu R. Bloch
+Belen Martin-Urcelay, Christopher J. Rozell, Matthieu R. Bloch

 MANGO: Disentangled Image Transformation Manifolds with Grouped Operators